- Position: Professor

 - ‘Plaisir de lire: Women readers and the popular bestsellers of Guillaume Musso’ in Plaisirs de Femmes: Women’s Pleasures and their Discontents in French Literature and Culture, eds.
 Maggie Allison, Elliot Evans and Carrie Tarr (Peter Lang, 2019).

 It was when I came to embark on a PhD that I realised to what extent ‘literature’, especially in France, was largely synonymous with ‘writing by men’.
 The final chapter of my thesis is devoted to Colette: my first monograph was then a study of her work, and women’s writing became my main field of research, with an emphasis on the period from late 19th century to the present, on social and cultural context, and on what women read.
 Interest in readership and the social impact of the novel has also meant that my definition of literature includes mass-market or popular fiction.
-Recent projects with colleagues at Leeds have led to the production of a major study of Popular Culture in France (Imagining the Popular, co-edited with David Looseley), and to seminars, a conference, a journal Special issue and an edited book on popular fictions (with David Platten, and our French partners the Litteratures Populaires et Cultures Mediatiques group).
+Projects with colleagues at Leeds led to the production of a major study of Popular Culture in France (Imagining the Popular, co-edited with David Looseley), and to seminars, a conference, a journal Special issue and an edited book on popular fictions (with David Platten, and our French partners the Litteratures Populaires et Cultures Mediatiques group).
 My latest book is on the middlebrow – that is, the page-turner that deals with serious issues, the mainstream novel that attracts large readerships but rather less critical esteem.
-Recent conference papers and articles have been on representations of ageing by women writers, and (a return to) how love and romance are imagined in contemporary narrative fiction.
+Recent conference papers and work in progress deal with representations of ageing by women writers, (a return to) how love and romance are imagined in contemporary narrative fiction, once famous and now forgotten women writers of the Belle Epoque, and ‘postfeminism'.

 I have supervised 8 PhDs and 4 MAs by Research to successful completion.
-I have been external examiner for 34 doctoral theses since 1991 [26 from UK and Irish universities; 2 from Canada (UBC and Montreal); 1 from Monash University in Australia; 1 from Stavanger, Denmark; 1 from Uppsala, Sweden; 3 from France].
+I have examined 41 doctoral theses since 1991 [including 2 from Canada (UBC and Montreal); 1 from Monash University in Australia; 1 from Stavanger, Denmark; 1 from Uppsala, Sweden; 3 from France].
 In 2018 I received an ‘Outstanding Faculty Mentor’ award from the association Women in French Studies (US).
 I am happy to supervise students who want to work on popular fiction, women writers, feminism, cinema, reader reception – all of these either within French Studies or from a comparative perspective.

 Research groups and institutes